ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Related Work

 \subsection{Visual Token Pruning for VLMs}

-Visual token pruning methods are proposed to reduce the inference complexity of large VLMs by removing redundant visual representations.
-Existing pruning methods can be broadly divided into two categories: those that require fine-tuning or calibration, and those that are entirely training-free.
+Visual token pruning methods are proposed to reduce the inference complexity of large VLMs by removing redundant visual representations~\citep{GQA,Tokenpacker,VTW}.
+Existing methods can be divided into two categories: those that require fine-tuning or calibration, and those that are entirely training-free.
 The first category relies on additional data or adaptation to guide token reduction.
 CrossGET~\citep{crossget} and MADTP~\citep{madtp} introduce modality-specific tokens to align cross-modal features and drive token selection, while DeCo~\citep{deco} employs adaptive pooling to decouple token compression from semantic abstraction at the patch level.
 VTW~\citep{VTW} removes all vision tokens after a specific layer, identified using a small calibration set and a KL-divergence criterion.
+Several approaches have been proposed that target the attention mechanism, motivated by its widespread applicability across diverse tasks and architectures~\cite{zhang2022spatio,wang2024hyper,jung2024scale,ma2023llm}.
 FitPrune~\citep{FitPrune} reduces visual tokens in the multi-head attention of each layer via binary search, guided by attention statistics collected from inference or calibration examples.
-While effective, these methods require calibration data and model-specific adaptation, limiting their flexibility across architectures and deployment scenarios.
+While effective, these methods require calibration data and model-specific adaptation, limiting their flexibility.